MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### I see a message saying I have no internet connection.

-To use Remote Assist, you need a Wi-Fi connection.
-Make sure your HoloLens is [connected to Wi-Fi](https://support.microsoft.com/help/12629).
+To use Remote Assist, you need an internet connection.
+Learn how to connect HoloLens to the internet [connected to Wi-Fi](https://support.microsoft.com/help/12629).

 ### Dynamics 365 Remote Assist is frozen or unresponsive.